Frank Luther: Dance band vocalist

-While Frank Luther's role in the early development of country & western music is significant, he regularly performed many other types of music.
+While Luther's role in the early development of country and western music is significant, he regularly performed many other types of music.
 From 1928 until the outbreak of World War II, he recorded hundreds of vocal choruses with popular dance bands of the day.
-The High Hatters, Victor Arden and Phil Ohman, Leo Reisman, Russell Wooding's Red Caps, Joe Venuti, and many other recording bands featured Frank's jazzy tenor vocals.
-He was also tenor with a number of pop trios and quartets, performing not only on records but on radio broadcasts—often as many as five different programs per day.
+The High Hatters, Victor Arden and Phil Ohman, Leo Reisman, Russell Wooding's Red Caps, Joe Venuti, and many other recording bands featured Luther's jazzy tenor vocals.
+He was also tenor with a number of pop trios and quartets, performing not only on records but on radio broadcasts, often as many as five different programs per day.
 He also made a series of movie shorts in New York, several of which were released by Educational Pictures.
 In 1936, he starred in his only full-length Hollywood feature, a story about radio entertainers called High Hat.

 Children's music

 Frank Luther's star on the Hollywood Walk of Fame represents what was to become his chief claim to fame.
 Early in his recording career, he made some 7" shellac records for children.
 Several sets were made for Victor in 1933.
-In 1934, however, Jack Kapp signed Frank to record for the new 35-cent blue label Decca company.
+In 1934, however, Jack Kapp signed Luther to record for the new 35-cent blue label Decca company.
 He began by making a series of hillbilly records, but did two 78rpm albums of songs for children a few months later.
-"Mother Goose Songs" and "Nursery Rhymes", the first two albums, featured Frank's tenor voice in brief interpretations of traditional children's tunes, tied together with gentle and pleasant narration.
+"Mother Goose Songs" and "Nursery Rhymes", the first two albums, featured Luther's tenor voice in brief interpretations of traditional children's tunes, tied together with gentle and pleasant narration.
 At one point in the Decca set, Luther introduced a lullaby by calmly saying, "Mother tucks you in, kisses you, and leaves you in the nice, friendly darkness.
 Mother's so wonderful, isn't she?
 Love her every day you live.
 She loves you so much."
 Two pediatricians told Luther that they had used his record to calm small children who feared being in the dark.
 Child psychologists began to endorse the Luther recordings.
-The first two albums sold in enormous quantity, and were pressed numerous times.
+The first two albums sold in enormous quantities, and were pressed numerous times.

-Frank Luther's country music days came to a halt, and he did fewer dance band vocal choruses.
+Luther's country music days came to a halt, and he did fewer dance band vocal choruses.
 He was now in demand as Decca's performer of children's songs and stories.
 Selling even better were his recordings of Winnie-the-Pooh Songs based on A.A.
-Milne's books for children and Babar Songs and Stories based on Jean de Brunhoff's Babar the Elephant books.
-A Luther-composed "Alice in Wonderland" album, a true-to-the-original album of songs from Disney's "Snow White, "Tuneful Tales", "Manners Can Be Fun", "Raggedy Ann Songs", and hundreds more established Frank Luther as the dean of children's recordings.
+Milne's books for children, and Babar Songs and Stories based on Jean de Brunhoff's Babar the Elephant books.
+A Luther-composed Alice in Wonderland album, a true-to-the-original album of songs from Disney's Snow White and the Seven Dwarfs, Tuneful Tales, Manners Can Be Fun, Raggedy Ann Songs, and hundreds more established Luther as the dean of children's recordings.
 Decca claimed, in 1946, that 85% of the records for young people sold in the English-speaking world were Luther's.